zk1tty/rebrowse-app/doc/architecture.md

 1. A user open a custom Chrome browser:
     the system operates with a browser instance, which would be a custom Chrome browser in your setup.
 2. The CDP session is connected between a custom Chrome browser and webui python run worker:
-    The UserInputTracker (managed by CustomBrowserContext) requires an active CDP session to listen to browser events.
+    The Recorder (managed by CustomBrowserContext) requires an active CDP session to listen to browser events.
 3. A user click "Start Recording" button, and start browsing:
     While the "Start Recording" button is a UI abstraction, it would trigger a call to CustomBrowserContext.start_user_input_tracking().
-This, in turn, initializes and starts the UserInputTracker.
+This, in turn, initializes and starts the Recorder.
 4. The event listener is on and start listening the event history:
-    UserInputTracker.start_tracking() registers the necessary CDP event listeners (e.g., for mouse clicks, key presses, navigation).
+    Recorder.start_tracking() registers the necessary CDP event listeners (e.g., for mouse clicks, key presses, navigation).
 5. A user click "Stop Recording" button:
     This UI action would map to a call to CustomBrowserContext.stop_user_input_tracking().
 6. The event listener is off, and export the event history:
-    UserInputTracker.stop_tracking() unregisters the CDP listeners.
+    Recorder.stop_tracking() unregisters the CDP listeners.
     The CustomBrowserContext.stop_user_input_tracking() method then handles saving the recorded events to a file if configured to do so.